The Ultimate Guide to DMARC Reports in 2023

-DMARC (Domain-based Message Authentication Reporting and Conformance) is an email validation system that helps protect your email domain from being used for sending phishing emails, scams, and other spam.
+DMARC (Domain-based Message Authentication Reporting and Conformance) is an email validation system that helps protect your email domain from being used to send phishing emails, scams, and other spam.

 It is built upon two existing email authentication technologies that are used to associate a piece of email with a domain: SPF (Sender Policy Framework) and DKIM (DomainKeys Identified Mail).
 DMARC reinforces email authentication created by SPF and DKIM and provides the strongest way of email domain protection.

 Another good thing about DMARC is reporting.
 After you publish a DMARC record in your domain DNS, you will get the information about all the sources which are sending emails on behalf of your domain.

 The information given by DMARC comes as feedback reports generated by organizations that process incoming emails.
 By analyzing these reports, you can identify all your email streams, determine illegal sources and make sure that all legal sources pass email authentication checks.